yutsuc/python-yelp-api/README.md

 - make_request_using_cache(location) - return top 10 resesults

 ## Important
 The program makes API requests to Yelp Fusion API.
-For a list of request parameters and response attributes, you can find it[here](https://www.yelp.com/developers/documentation/v3/business_search)
+For a list of request parameters and response attributes, you can find it [here](https://www.yelp.com/developers/documentation/v3/business_search)